b33j0r/climactic/README.md

 ## Install

-Let's just go ahead and do this--at some point you'll be glad you did :p
+``climactic`` is registered in PyPI, so you can use pip:

+    pip install climactic

+Or (not necessary if you aren't using `py.test`, or already have an up-to-date `pytest`):

+    pip install climactic[pytest]

-To use the most recent source code (recommended at this time, as development is very active):
+To use the most recent source code:

     virtualenv -p python3 climactic_venv
     source climactic_venv/bin/activate
     pip install -U -e git+https://github.com/b33j0r/climactic.git#egg=climactic

-``climactic`` is registered in PyPI, so pip works too:

-    pip install climactic

 Either method will install the ``climactic`` python package as well as the ``climactic`` commandline utility.